chocolatey/choco-wiki/Moderation.md

 **Note**: This is still written based on a reviewer reading it, this will get cleaned up more over time to better explain it from a non-reviewer perspective.

-### Existing Packages
-This section provides the requirements for packages that have had at least one released version approved or exempted.
-This includes any packages that existed prior to moderation being turned on (possibly an Unknown status).
+### Define Package Types

+There are two types of packages that come through for moderation:

+* Existing Packages - this is defined as a package that has had previous package versions approved or exempted.

+* New Packages - a new package is defined as a package that has been submitted but has no previously approved or exempted versions.
+A maintainer that has taken over a package and submitted their first version of that package should also be treated as a new package.

 #### Requirements
 Requirements represent the minimum quality of a package that is acceptable.
 When a package version has failed requirements, the package version requires fixing and/or response by the maintainer.
 Provided a Requirement has flagged correctly, it ***must*** be fixed before the package version can be approved.
 The exact same version should be uploaded during moderation review.